Factors Affecting Ventilation in Buildings

 If this air is not changed with fresh air, the concentration of carbon dioxide, other gases, and bacteria will increase, and the environment will be polluted which is not suitable for any person to work or stay there.

 It is obvious that the air needed for ventilation should be warm in the winter and cool in the summer.
 The temperature difference between the inside and outside of a building should be kept at around 8 to 10 degrees C.

 The term effective temperature is used, with regard to human comfort.
-The value of effective temperature depends on several factors like geological conditions, age of the occupants, type of activity, etc. The recommended value of effective temperature in winter is 21.7 degrees and in summer is 23.9 degrees.
+The value of effective temperature depends on several factors like geological conditions, age of the occupants, type of activity, size of the room, etc. The recommended value of effective temperature in winter is 21.7 degrees and in summer is 23.9 degrees.

 3. Quality of air

 The purity of air plays an important role in the ventilation system.
-The ventilating air should be free from organic matter, inorganic dust, objectionable gases, odour, etc.
+The ventilating air should be free from organic matter, inorganic dust, objectionable gases, odor, etc.

 4. Use of the Building

 The rate or quantity of fresh air supply to a room depends upon the use of the building.
 The number of occupants, types of activity, period of working, etc. are the factors that are taken into consideration while recommending the minimum air supply.
-Following are the minimum and recommended rate of fresh air supply for different types of buildings
+Following are the minimum and recommended rates of fresh air supply for different types of buildings.